 255 Ferguson Road

 T : +61 3 5833 5312

 Visit Murray Dairy online.

 Dairy Australia’s investment in all RDPs is determined by the region’s milk production.
 Murray Dairy works to leverage additional funds from government and non-government organisations such as Natural Resource Management (NRM) bodies.

-This table lists some of Murray Dairy's major projects.
-For more inforormation or to view the full list, visit the project page on the Murray Dairy website.
+For more inforrmation or to view the full list, visit the project page on the Murray Dairy website.

 This project analyses the potential impact of climate variability on farm performance, as well as risk and energy impacts of changes to irrigation technologies, once-a-day milking, robotic milking and automated recording.

 Practical productivity advice for local farmers